-*Essential readings for the lectures on poetry (this and the next lecture notes): pp. 5-17 of the first edition of Halliday's Introduction & pp. 89-130 of Leech's A Linguistic Guide to English Poetry (the treatment on metre on pp. 5-7 of the second edition of Halliday's Introduction is shorter than that of the first edition).
+*Essential readings for the workshops on poetry (this and the next workshop notes): pp. 5-17 of the first edition of Halliday's Introduction & pp. 89-130 of Leech's A Linguistic Guide to English Poetry (the treatment on metre on pp. 5-7 of the second edition of Halliday's Introduction is shorter than that of the first edition).

 Traditionally, metre in poetry is analysed in terms of whether the syllables* in a poem form themselves into significant units of two or three (sometimes called duple and triple beats respectively).
 These significant units are called feet.
 (If one wants to be meticulous in one's description, one may want to respectively call feet of two and three beats disyllabic and trisyllabic).
 The symbol '|' is used to indicate the separation of one foot from another.
 The feet in a poem are often seen in relation to the grapho-metric unit of the line; one can classify the lines in a poem in terms of the number of feet each line has.
 These are the traditional terms used with reference to the number of feet per line: